Mofoluwaso7/HTML-and-CSS-Projects/README.md

-<p>HTML-and-CSS-Projects<p/>
+<p>HTML-,-CSS-JS-Projects<p/>
-*This document contains a starter repository for small static websites which is built with plain HTML and CSS* *It will contain a starter index.html
+*This document contains a starter repository for small static websites which is built with plain HTML,CSS and JS* *It will contain a starter index.html
 *styles/styles.css
 *A license of choice